ttlion/sdtDBN/README.md

 # Program usage

-The usage of the sdtDBN program can be found by running:
+The usage of the sdtDBN program can be found by running

 ```
 java -jar sdtDBN_v0_0_1.jar
 ```

-Running the aforementioned command will produce the following usage of the program:
+The previous command will produce the following usage of the program:

 ```
 usage: sdtDBN